What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: Introduction

-Ben Shneiderman famously said, “the purpose of visualization is insight, not pictures,” underscoring a long-held conviction in the visualization community that the goal of the visualization tool is to enhance the user's understanding of the underlying data~\cite{hullman2019purpose}.
-To this end, numerous scholars have aimed to understand the insight discovery process, to design visualization tools to maximize insight, and to develop insight-based evaluation methodologies.
-This body of work in insight discovery has helped researchers derive meaning from their empirical observations; for example, to infer a user’s objective through recurring patterns in her logged interactions~\cite{battle2016dynamic,monadjemi_competing_2020}, or to understand which of the user’s utterances correspond to high-quality insights~\cite{north_toward_2006,zgraggen_investigating_2018}.
+\IEEEPARstart{B}{en} Shneiderman famously said, ``the purpose of visualization is \textit{insight}, not pictures,'' underscoring a long-held conviction in the visualization community that the goal of the visualization tool is to enhance the user's understanding of the underlying data~\cite{hullman2019purpose}.
+To this end, numerous scholars have aimed to understand the insight discovery process, yielding a wide range of \emph{theories} defining an insight's structure, properties, and efficacy.
+These theories are critical in advancing insight-based research, producing models, processes, and metrics that researchers can adopt to derive meaning from their empirical observations.
+For example, researchers have used theory to infer a user’s objective through recurring patterns in her logged interactions~\cite{battle2016dynamic,monadjemi_competing_2020,gathani2022grammar,pohl2012analysing}, or to understand which of the user’s utterances correspond to high-quality insights~\cite{north_toward_2006,zgraggen_investigating_2018}.